Teleportation-Based Continuous Variable Quantum Cryptography: Introduction

-The quantum resources of the first CVQKD protocols \cite{Ral99,Cer01}, whose security was equivalent to discrete QKD protocols, were either single-mode squeezed states, sent from Alice to Bob, or two-mode entangle squeezed states shared between them.
-In these early schemes the secret key was encoded either in binary alphabets composed of two different coherent states (discrete modulation) \cite{Ral99} or in coherent states with real and imaginary quadratures chosen from Gaussian distributions (continuous modulation) \cite{Cer01}.
-An important development of CVQKD appeared in \cite{Gro02}, where it was shown that coherent states are equally secure to generate a secret key between Alice and Bob if one uses a Gaussian continuous modulation and if the transmission losses from Alice to Bob does not exceed $50\%$.
+The quantum resources of the first CVQKD protocols \cite{Ral99,Cer01}, whose security was equivalent to discrete QKD protocols, were either single-mode squeezed states, sent from Alice to Bob, or two-mode entangled squeezed states shared between them.
+In these early schemes the secret key was encoded either in binary alphabets composed of two different states (discrete modulation) \cite{Ral99} or in states with real and imaginary quadratures \cite{Cer01} chosen from Gaussian distributions (continuous modulation)\footnote{A discrete variable QKD scheme is based on the use of qubits or qudits (finite dimensional Hilbert spaces) while a CVQKD scheme employs physical systems described by infinite dimensional Hilbert spaces (such as coherent and squeezed states).
+Note, however, that in CVQKD protocols the key can be modulated using either discrete or continuous alphabets/variables \cite{Bra05}.
+In the present protocol we use a discrete alphabet of coherent states to modulate the key and a two-mode squeezed state to teleport the coherent state from Alice to Bob.
+This is why we call our protocol a teleportation-based CVQKD scheme.}.
+An important development of CVQKD appeared in \cite{Gro02}, where it was shown that coherent states are equally secure to generate a secret key between Alice and Bob if one uses a Gaussian continuous modulation and if the transmission loss from Alice to Bob does not exceed $50\%$.
 Subsequently, in \cite{Leu02} it was shown that if Bob accepts only certain measurement outcomes (postselection) to generate the key, or if Alice and Bob employ reverse reconciliation techniques \cite{Gro03}, they can surpass the $50\%$ loss threshold.
 Also, by employing at the same time reverse reconciliation and postselection one gets the greatest secure key rates \cite{Hei06}.

-A reconciliation technique is an error correction scheme implemented at the end of the protocol by Alice and Bob, in which they execute a set of tasks in order to agree on common sequence of bits.
+A reconciliation technique is an error correction scheme implemented at the end of the protocol by Alice and Bob, in which they execute a set of tasks in order to agree on a common sequence of bits.
 This process is called direct if Alice, who sends the quantum states, communicates classically with Bob, who then processes his data using a predetermined algorithm to agree with Alice's random sequence of bits.
 Reverse reconciliation is the opposite scenario, where Bob communicates with Alice, who now manipulates her data in order to share a common key with Bob.
 So far, there is no CVQKD protocol that is secure for any value of loss that uses only direct reconciliation and no postselection.